 Being the good scientists we were, we naturally repeated the experiment.
 And sure enough, everything was exactly the same.
-Even the terror and the mad scramble to get outside the little house were the same.
-I am sure that little fire bug tried to hit us this time too, but he was going so fast it made it hard to steer, so he had to content himself with multiple ricochets off the walls, floor, and ceiling in the hope of winging us with a lucky shot.
+Even the terror and the mad scramble to get outside the little house was the same.
+I’m sure that little fire bug tried to hit us this time, too, but he was going so fast it was hard to steer, so he had to content himself with multiple ricochets off the walls, floor, and ceiling in the hope of winging us with a lucky shot.
 He failed.

 We smiled in triumph.
 At last we had the ultimate fuel.
-We had been working all summer to perfect this.
-Unfortunately, we had taken no notes on the exact combination.
+We’d been working all summer to perfect this.
+Unfortunately, we’d taken no notes on the exact combination.
 As perfect as it was, we only had one batch of it.
 And if we added any common batch to it, it would only reduce its power.
 So we resolved to save this for a special rocket.
-One that was worthy of such an amazing fuel.
-It wasn’t long before we found something.
+One that was worthy of such amazing fuel.
+It wasn’t long before we found it.

 Now in our neighborhood, not all kids are the same.
 I was a BB gun kid.
 Some kids had pellet guns, which required you to pump up the air pressure for each pellet.
 Keith was one of those rare kids who had a CO2 powered pellet gun.
-When I saw that cool empty CO2 cartridge, I just knew you had to be able to do something with it.
-Nothing this perfectly formed deserved to be thrown away.
-That is when I realized it would make the perfect body for a small rocket.
+When I saw that cool empty CO2 cartridge, I knew we had to do something with it.
+Nothing this perfectly formed should be thrown away.
+That’s when I realized it would make the perfect body for a small rocket.
 It was made of metal!
-And it already had a natural nozel built into the end of it.
-And, if it worked out, we could get more of them very easily.
+And it already had a natural nozzle built into the end of it.
+And, if it worked out, we could easily get more of them.
 Perfect, perfect, perfect!

 The next afternoon, the glue was dry.
 Keith came over early.
 We carefully worked our Ultimate Fuel into a fine powder.
 We couldn’t use fuel chunks because the hole in the CO2 was only about 1/8 of an inch, so it had to be powder.
 And, in yet another sign, there was just exactly enough powder to fill the rocket.

-And when we went outside, we discovered the launch conditions were perfect.
+And when we went outside, we found perfect launch conditions.
 Not a cloud in the sky.
 No traffic on our street.
 No kids anywhere near.
 We set up the launch pad at the end of the driveway.
 We pointed the rocket upward, tilting in the direction of the far end of the street.
 All was ready.

 And who should have the honor of launching this rocket of rockets?
 There was no question really.
 Only Rocket Boy, the foremost rocket scientist in this part of the country deserved such an honor.
 I stepped forward, accepting my due, and pulled out a match to do what needed to be done.

 I stood there in shocked disbelief.
 There were no little paper shards falling to the ground.
-That thing was gone-gone-gone.
-And with the force of that explosion, I was pretty sure it could have gone anywhere it wanted to go.
+That little rocket was gone-gone-gone.
+And with the force of that explosion, I knew it could have gone anywhere it wanted to go.
 I looked around the immediate area to see if there was a hunk of exploded metal lying somewhere on the ground.
-I didn’t see any metal shards, but I did notice Keith’s heels as he ran through the field toward his house.
+I didn’t see any metal shards, but I did see Keith’s heels as he continued sprinting through the field toward his house.

 By the second day, I dared to hope things might not be as bad as I feared.
-Or maybe they had just not discovered the bodies yet.
+Or maybe they hadn’t discovered the bodies yet.
 I had to know.
 So, filled with fear and trepidation, I began the long walk down the street.
 All along the way, I looked for any sign that my rocket had not gotten that far, but I found none.
-At last, I was in front of their house.
-I looked up, afraid of what I might see, but as near as I could tell, there were no holes in the wall.
+At last, I was in front of Lee Fonstein’s house.
+I looked up, afraid of what I might see, but, as near as I could tell, there were no holes in the wall.
 And I thought I caught a glimpse of movement from inside the house.
 Could it be?
 They had somehow survived?
 A flicker of hope emerged.
 And I cradled it like a precious flower.

 Now, years later, I can’t tell you why, but I never built another rocket after that.
 Maybe it was because I became interested in girls.
 Or maybe another hobby came along and displaced my interest in rockets.
 But I think it was simpler than that.
 I think there are times in your life when some cosmic force reaches down to give you a good emotional shaking.
 Kinda like God’s way of saying, “What’s the matter with you?
 Are you nuts?
 Stop that!!”